SpectronX/Arduino/IR-remote/README.md

 ## My experience working with an IR remote and sensor in Arduino to control an LCD screen

 Similar to C++, programming Arduino also requires libraries to extend functionality of some components.
 For working with an IR remote, I used the `<IRremote.hpp>` library, which provides functions for handling remote communication protocols.
+Note: All simulation was done by utilizing the Tinkercad platform.

 The IR sensor used has three pins: the right pin connects to the **VCC** which is **5V** on the Arduino, the **GND** (middle pin) connects to the **GND** of the Arduino and the **OUT** pin (left pin) goes to any digital pin on the Arduino board.
 In using the remote, one should also note that it has protocols for communication, usually **NEC** protocol.